speaker

 President

 They were both office and industrial.
 Majority was industrial.
-They also were plus ups as relates to industrial, but also in the office.
+They also were plus ups as relates to industrial but also in the office.
 The office deals were mostly on five years.
-We see that trend continuing as we look to renew current office buildings.
-And then on the industrial side, various pockets around the country.
+We see that trend continuing as we look to renew current office buildings, and then on the industrial side, various pockets around the country.
 And again, we did see a large one last year up in Pennsylvania.
 We are seeing a plus up in rents as it relates to those renewals.

 speaker

-John Misoka
+John Masoka

 Analyst, Riley Securities